Analyzing BILL Holdings Inc. (BILL)'s quick and current ratios - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of BILL by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.35 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 565.82.
+For a better understanding of BILL, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.11 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 694.21.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.80 and its Current Ratio is at 1.80.
 In the meantime, Its Debt-to-Equity ratio is 0.44 whereas as Long-Term Debt/Eq ratio is at 0.44.

 Upgrades & Downgrades